 Episcopal Church Women Outreach Projects

 Episcopal Church Women Outreach Projects: To learn more about ECW and its outreach activities, click here (Link to their section on the Hospitality Parent page.)

 Info coming soon.

 In the spring of 2017, St. Peter’s received a New Initiative grant from the Episcopal Diocese of Maine to develop a broad-based after-school program to help Rockland families “raise” their children.
 The program will be developed with other religious, social service, and arts organizations providing staff and volunteers to help plan and staff structured after-school Monday through Thursday activities for elementary school children.
 Tentatively, the program would focus on service opportunities on Mondays; meditation, silence, and yoga activities on Tuesdays; expedition-exploration activities on Wednesdays, and the choir school program (see above) on Thursdays.
 Initially the program will be housed at St. Peter’s.
 Daily, the children would arrive for healthy snacks, followed by a short gathering together program, and the activity focus for the day.
 Each day will include exercise and play breaks along with quiet activities.
 As the program is developed, additional information will be posted on this web site.

 Community Groups Sharing Facilities

 St. Peter’s offers regular and periodic use of its facilities to community groups, with preference given to organizations whose missions are compatible with St. Peter’s.
 Facilities are also available for private rentals or for-profit groups.
-Interested parties can review St. Peter’s Rental Policy online (link to it) and contact St. Peter’s Parish Administrator for further information.
+Interested parties can review St. Peter’s Rental Policy online (Click to view) and contact St. Peter’s Parish Administrator for further information.
 St. Peter’s is committed to working with interested parties to make our space use affordable.

 - Twelve-Step Programs meeting at St. Peter’s: